-1

 Overall, the workshop seeks to contribute new scholarship to the underrecognised subject of free African Americans and descendant populations in visual and spatial representation.

-Please click here for the call for papers.
+Please click here for the programme.

 Continue Reading